Igalia/explainers/dictionary-api/README.md

 - A website related to analyzing economic market status would include the terminology related to the company's names and products

 Specific words shouldn't be presented as spelling errors in the cases above.
 It needs to be possible to remove added words if they become unnecessary.

 Current specs such as [`element.spellcheck` attribute](https://html.spec.whatwg.org/multipage/interaction.html#attr-spellcheck) and [`::spelling-error` CSS pseudo-element](https://drafts.csswg.org/css-pseudo/#selectordef-spelling-error) manage the words already in the dictionary.
-Therefore, a new API is needed to manipulate the document custom dictionary.
+Therefore, a new API is needed to manipulate the document local dictionary.

+In addition, usage of the document local dictionary will improve the functionality of [Proofreader API](https://github.com/webmachinelearning/proofreader-api?tab=readme-ov-file#proofreader-api-explainer), which can find and correct errors such as grammar, spelling, and punctuation to generate an error-free text before it is published or shared.
+Proofreading behaviour can be more efficient by skipping specific words as they are present in the document local dictionary.

 ## <a name="proposal"></a> Proposal